douglaskastle/lwo_strut/README.md

 # lwo_strut

 This is a python only parser of the Lightwave format LWO.
-This code was oringnally lifted from the blender project, however this is only the part that reads the lwo file and loads it into a python object.
+This code was originally lifted from the blender project, however this is only the part that reads the lwo file and loads it into a python object.

 The subsequent conversion into a blender format has been excised so there is no requirement on the bpy module.